 @2020 Bob Smith SP Table Rock Lakeside Tr Scenic View_2000x500_72dpi.jpg

 Later when I need a similar size image, I can get to the next closest size up and save it down to meet my needs.

-Some online services social media creating services, like GetStencil make it extra easy to re-size images for multiple uses.
+Some online social media creating services, like GetStencil make it extra easy to re-size images for multiple platform uses.
 Stop trying to remember the different dimensions and use their pre-set options.
-Upload any image to resize to any number of social media and uses and then save (with your standardize name) and download.
+Upload any image to resize to any number of social media uses and then save (with your standardize name) and download.

 A quick note to those that are tired of paying a monthly subscription fee to Adobe for Photoshop, an extremely thoughtful product with vast features is offered by Serif out of the U.K. The software is Affinity Photo.
-The cost is a one-time fee of $50.00.
+The cost is a one-time fee of approximately $50.00.

 If your nonprofit or quasi-government agency is considering hiring a photographer but you’d like an honest opinion regarding the quality of his or her portfolio, we’d be happy to consult.
 Photography is an expensive investment and it’s important to do it right the first time.
 For more details, contact us today.